michaelmagistro/cronometer-to-sqlserver/README.md

 - In Cronometer, navigate to and download your desired `.csv` files from the accounts page into `C:\exports\cronometer\` (**ensure you have NO conflict there such as that folder already being used!**)
 - You will need download SQL Server Management Studio and then spin up a SQL Server database to house your exported Cronometer data.
 Name it `Cronometer` if you like.
+- In SQL Server Configuration Manager, ensure that `TCP/IP` is enabled in order for SQL Server Agent to be able to access the server and process the export files.

 ## Permissions